Public speaking classes for kids.

 Here are 6 points that every parent should consider when deciding what the most appropriate public speaking program is for their child.

 1. Are the teachers experienced, accredited, qualified and skilled at teaching children?
-Being a champion adult public speaker or debater does not translate into being experienced & skillful at teaching the subject to a group of children.
-These are two very different skill & experience sets.
+Being a champion adult public speaker does not translate into being qualified & skillful at teaching the subject to a group of children.
 To help your selection process, you may like to ask questions such as: “Are your teachers registered with the Victorian Institute of Teaching (or the relevant state teaching institute)?” or “Are your teachers accredited Trinity Guildhall or AMEB Speech and Drama teachers?” or “What teaching qualifications do your teachers have?
 Do they have a bachelor of education?”.
 The more “yes” answers you get, the more qualified they are at teaching your child.
 This is an important step to ensure your child is in the best hands.

 2. Who developed the program?
 As per point 1 above, you would be wise to ask questions to make sure the program you are enrolling your child into is designed by someone qualified in teaching groups of children, ideally from a school teaching background.
-Over the years, many public speaking programs for kids have be designed by university students or adults who have a debating or public speaking background usually formed within an adult context (such as toastmasters or local debating or public speaking competitions).
-Whilst many of these programs offer great learning options, it is worth considering are they the best at teaching groups of children in a way that will deliver the best outcomes for the students?
+Over the years, many public speaking programs for kids have be designed by university students or adults who have a public speaking background usually formed within an adult context (such as toastmasters or local debating or public speaking competitions).
+Whilst many of these programs offer great learning options, it is worth considering whether they are the best at teaching groups of children in a way that will deliver the best outcomes?
 So check what their school teaching credentials are.
 If they are from a school teaching background themselves, that is a good sign, especially when it comes to children below the ages of 13.

 3. Are the classes fun?
 When a child has fun, their learning outcomes are often much greater.
 Most programs claim to be fun, but most programs have different styles and approaches – some may not be overly fun despite marketing themselves as such.
 Explore their website and you will often get a feel for the program.
 Do the children appear to be sitting behind desks in the classroom?
 Do the teachers use white boards?
 If so, that can often represents a low energy class environment that is not maximizing creative learning and often less fun for students.
 If in doubt, have your child attend a trial class.